We will return to secular stagnation. But we need to clear some ground first. What is an interest rate?

 In these models, it doesn't matter if we use the term "interest rate" to mean y or to mean i, since they are always the same.

-This assumption is appropriate for a world where there is only one kind of asset -- a risk-free contract that exchanges one good in the future for 1 + i goods in the future.
+This assumption is appropriate for a world where there is only one kind of asset -- a risk-free contract that exchanges one good in the present for 1 + i goods in the future.
 There's nothing wrong with exploring what the value of i would be in such a world under various assumptions.